EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation: Proposed Evolutionary Model

-The likelihood is computed following a pre-order traversal.
-We call it a top-down likelihood, since it includes sampled ancestral states in its estimation.
+The likelihood of a site \(x_n\) is computed following a pre-order traversal.
+We call it a top-down likelihood since it includes the sampled ancestral states in its estimation.
 It is different from the likelihood computed in a phylogeny, which is based on a post-order traversal \citep{felsenstein1981} and does not include sampled ancestral states.
 Finally, the joint density is